Guinea-Bissau–Sweden relations: Colonial period and liberation war

 In November 1968 the Swedish government decided to support the UN General Assembly resolution 2395, calling for self-rule for the Portuguese colonies in Africa.
-Moreover, the Swedish ambassador to Liberia (Olof Ripa) visited Conakry and sought assurances from Sékou Touré that the Guinean government would not object to official Swedish assistance being channelled through Guinea-Conakry to the PAIGC-held areas.
+Moreover, the Swedish ambassador to Liberia Olof Ripa visited Conakry and sought assurances from Sékou Touré that the Guinean government would not object to official Swedish assistance being channelled through Guinea-Conakry to the PAIGC-held areas.

 However in 1969 not only the communist parliamentarians requested official Swedish support for the anti-colonial movements in the Portuguese possessions in Africa, but also their Social Democratic, the Centre Party and the People's Party colleagues.
 In May 1969 a decision was passed on Swedish support for the anti-colonial movements in the Portuguese colonies in Africa.
 Sweden thus became the first Western country to give official support to these organizations.
 However, whilst the Swedish left wing and solidarity movements called for 'unconditional support' to the armed struggle of PAIGC, the official Swedish aid was limited to non-military activities.
 The right wing Moderate Party was the sole parliamentary force which opposed Swedish assistance to the anti-colonial movements.

-A key factor behind the decision on behalf of the Swedish government to inititiate aid efforts to PAIGC was the fact that by the late 1960s PAIGC controlled a vast section of the territory of the country and that the movement sought foreign assistance for the build-up of social services, health care and education in these areas.
+A key factor behind the decision on behalf of the Swedish government to initiate aid efforts to PAIGC was that by the late 1960s PAIGC controlled a vast section of the territory of the country and that the movement sought foreign assistance for the build-up of social services, health care and education in these areas.
 Between mid-1969 and mid-1975 PAIGC received 45.2 million Swedish kronor in aid from the Swedish state, representing two-thirds of the Swedish assistance to African liberation movements during this period.
 Sweden was the most important donor of non-military material for PAIGC during the latter phase of the liberation war.
 There existed an uncoordinated de facto division of labour between Sweden and the Soviet Union, whilst Sweden supplied PAIGC with non-military donations the Soviet provided the weaponry for the armed struggle.

 The Swedish position towards PAIGC enabled other Western countries to take similar positions.
 In 1972 Norway broke the NATO ranks (Portugal, against which PAIGC was waging armed struggle, was a NATO member) and initiated an official assistance programme for PAIGC.

 Cabral himself had been heavily involved in the design and follow-up on the Swedish-Guinean cooperation projects.
 After the murder of Cabral in 1973 Olof Palme sent his condoleances to PAIGC and Cabral's widow, stating that Cabral had been 'one of the foremost leaders of the Third World'.